arock093/keyboardminder/README.md

 ## Roadmap
 My goal with this project and future ones is to keep the tools as simple as possible.
 I don’t want to add unnecessary features but am more than willing to explore variations.
 If there are any ideas for useful variations, a settings panel can be added.

 Here is a sneek peak from the next project in the series written in C++ which adds some useful keyboard shortcuts.
+It is around 400 lines.
 ```
 BOOL IsAltTabWindow(HWND hwnd) {...
 if (PeekMessage(&msg, NULL, 0, 0, PM_REMOVE) != 0) {...